guillotinaweb/ngx-schema-form/README.md

 ### Conditional fields
 It is possible to make the presence of a field depends on another field's value.
 To achieve this you just have to add a `visibleIf` property to a field's definition.
+Adding the value $ANY$ to the array of conditional values,will make the field visible for any value inserted.

 ```js
 @Component({